State of Washington Classified Job Specification

 Class Series Concept

-Library & Archives Paraprofessionals perform a wide variety of tasks in the delivery of library or archival services offered by universities or colleges, the State Library, the State Archives, or other state agencies or institutions.
-These may range from basic tasks at the entry level to complex technical work and problem solving at the higher levels.
-Some positions in this series supervise assigned personnel and maintain or direct the operations of library or archives units or functions.
-Perform library or archival technical tasks such as assist clients with reference, informational, bibliographic or archival questions, perform circulation and collection maintenance and preservation functions, perform a range of acquisition and receipts functions, perform interlibrary lending and document delivery functions, perform a range of cataloging functions, input/update library records or archival databases, stay current with library or archives standards, practices, and technology, maintain the operations of library or archives units or functions, and participate in the development and implementation of policies.
-At the higher levels perform complex library technical work involving intensive application of specialized knowledge and skills.
+Library & Archives Paraprofessionals perform a wide variety of tasks in the delivery of library or archival services offered by state agencies or Higher Education institutions.
+These may range from basic tasks at the entry level to complex work and problem solving at the higher levels.
+Some positions in this series supervise assigned personnel and maintain or direct the operations of library or archives units or functions within another organization or agency.

 There may be instances where individual positions must have additional licenses or certification.
 It is the employer’s responsibility to ensure the appropriate licenses/certifications are obtained for each position.

-High school graduation or equivalent and one year of experience repairing books or in a library or closely related activity.
+High school graduation or equivalent and one year of clerical or customer service experience.
 Equivalent education or experience will substitute.

 Class Specification History